alexmadrinanfdez/basic-python/README.md

     + `valid_parenthesis.py`: checks a given string to see if the use of parenthesis is correct.
 Parenthesis include the following characters: _(_, _)_, _[_, _]_, _{_ and _}_.
 The string can contain other any character.
     + `sum_subarray.py`: problems involving sums of sub-arrays.
 A sub-array  is a **contiguous** part of an array.
     + `fibonacci.py`: computes the Fibonacci series.
 With and without recursion.
-    + `subsets.py`: returns every possible subset of a list of elements.
     + `pascal.py`: computes the Pascal triangle.
 Its first row is numbered as zero.
 With and without recursion.
     + `unique_paths.py`: returns the total number of paths that, starting from the top left square of a given grid (which can include obstacles), lead to the bottom right square.
     + `egg_dropping.py`: class of problems in which it is important to find the correct response without exceeding a (low) number of certain failure states.